 Installing the latest release

-Note that in order to avoid potential conflicts with other packages it is strongly recommended to use a virtual environment, e.g. python3 virtualenv (see python3 virtualenv documentation) or conda environments.
+In order to avoid potential conflicts with other packages it is strongly recommended to use a virtual environment, e.g. python3 virtualenv (see python3 virtualenv documentation) or conda environments.
 Using an isolated environment makes it possible to install a specific version of pycaret and its dependencies independently of any previously installed Python packages.
-If you are already using Anaconda distribution, see below for an example of how you can create an environment using your Anaconda Prompt.
+See an example below of how to create a conda environment and install PyCaret.

 Recommended Environment for use